Algorithm that decodes the "neural code" of genius

 Key Characteristics:

 Typically, talents are vividly expressed and are easily noticeable to both the individual and those around them, making them accessible for conscious development and enhancement.
-In contrast, genius often remains deeply concealed and is revealed only through overcoming the brain’s evolutionary barriers, accompanied by psychological resistance.
+In contrast, genius potential often remains deeply concealed and is revealed only when a person overcomes the evolutionarily established tendency of the brain to remain within the realm of the familiar and predictable, which is typically accompanied by internal psychological resistance.

 Examples:

-Therefore, it is vital to identify and start developing genius early in a child's life; only genius can lay the foundation for a groundbreaking future.
+Therefore, it is vital to identify and start developing a child’s genius early in life because only genius can lay the foundation for a groundbreaking future.

 “We know for certain that all individuals are born potential geniuses.
 The only question is in what area.”